-T-Mobile US: cellular IoT homologation and the LTS programme
+T-Mobile US: cellular IoT device certification and DICE

 Guide · T-Mobile US (IoT)

 With PTCRB in hand, many teams assume their North American cellular dossier is closed.
-T-Mobile US, which became a US tier-1 after merging with Sprint in 2020, adds its own homologation layer before any IoT product can be activated on its network.
-That layer takes three concrete forms: a Live Test System (LTS) coupled with an internal IoT lab, a list of approved modules and devices, and IMEI registration in the Equipment Identity Register (EIR).
-This page covers the T-Mobile scope versus PTCRB, the carrier-specific bands (notably n71 600 MHz and n41 2.5 GHz), the developer workflow, 5G slicing and mission-critical considerations, and the pitfalls that block activation at launch.
+T-Mobile US, which became a US tier-1 after merging with Sprint in 2020, adds its own homologation layer: T-Mobile IoT device certification.
+It runs through the DICE portal (Device Intake Center for Engineering), compliance checks (documentation, functional testing, RF OTA TRP/TIS), a pass through the carrier's Validation Lab, and concludes with Technical Acceptance (TA) and the listing of the product among T-Mobile certified devices.
+This page covers the T-Mobile scope versus PTCRB, the carrier-specific bands (notably n71 600 MHz and n41 2.5 GHz), the manufacturer workflow, and the pitfalls that delay a launch.

 T-Mobile US in the carrier landscape